 |Loss of memories||Loss of faith||Loss of motivation|

 |Loss of self-care||Loss of physical intimacy||Loss of health|

 |Loss of focus||Loss of inner happiness||Loss of patience|

 What could you add to this list?

 How to Cope with Secondary Losses

 Start by giving yourself time, grace and extra space to feel all the feelings associated with each and every secondary loss.
 No feelings should be denied.
 Don’t tell yourself you “shouldn’t feel” one way or another.

 This is a lot of loss, people.

-Cry for your loss.
-It’s really fucking sad.
+Or just cry for your loss.
+It’s really freaking sad.

 Widow Wrap Up